Günther Jung

-Günther Jung (born 2 September 1937 in Tübingen) is a German chemist.
-He was professor for Organic Chemistry and Biochemistry at the University of Tübingen from 1973 to 2002.
+Günther Jung (2 September 1937 – 30 June 2026) was a German chemist.
+He was a professor of organic chemistry and biochemistry at the University of Tübingen from 1973 to 2002.

 Career

 Günther Jung studied chemistry at the University of Tübingen and after his diploma thesis in 1965 he received his PhD in 1967.
 From 1967 to 1968 he was assistant professor at the University of Houston in Texas (USA).
 In 1971 he was granted permission to teach organic chemistry and biochemistry at the University of Tübingen, where he held a permanent university professorship from 1973 to 2002.
 His successor in the department of organic chemistry is Stephanie Grond.

 G. Jung has been in the advisory committee of eight scientific journals and on the boards of several institutions.
 He was also research consultant in the pharmaceutical industry and organized many international symposia and workshops.
 Until 1996 he was also director of the biochemistry department at the Research Institute of Natural and Medicinal Sciences and of the Steinbeis-Transfer-Center Bioorganic Chemistry at the University of Tübingen.

 G. Jung was a cofounder of the European Peptide Society (EPS) and the European Society of Combinatorial Sciences (ESCS).
 Together with post-docs of his group he founded two biotech companies in Tübingen.
 EMC microcollections GmbH with Karl-Heinz Wiesmüller as the director with focus on the development of research tools, and peptides for the lead structure search and lipopeptide vaccines.
 Lipopeptide vaccines have been presented for the first time in 1985 followed by various in vivo applications which include a protective peptide vaccines against foot-and-mouth disease and the first demonstration of a virus-specific killer cell (CTL) response by a lipopeptide (1989).The lipopeptide adjuvans Pam3Cys-XSI5 developed by Wiesmüller induced in clinical tests of multipeptide vaccines against glioblastoma and CORONA virus strong and long lasting T-cell responses.

 Jung's former PhD students Ingmar Hoerr and Florian von der Mülbe founded the biopharmaceutical company CureVac AG.
 In his pioneering PhD thesis Ingmar Hoerr was the first to develop an RNA vaccine for the induction of specific cytotoxic T-lymphocytes (CTL) and antibodies.
 This work is the scientific background of CureVac's messenger RNA as vaccines in oncology and against viral infections.